lsst-dm/dmtn-094/index.rst

 Data and Service Classifications
 --------------------------------

-   This section is informational
+.. note:: This section is informational

-..

-   This section is subject to change
+.. warning:: This section is subject to change

 These classifications are loosely based on LPM-122 classifications, LDM-542, and LSE-163.
 Work is being performed to clarify the classifications of data and services together.